-Status: For the steppings affected, see the Summary Tables of Changes.
-AP83.
+AJ82.
+Removed - Not Applicable AJ83.
 Non-Temporal Data Store May be Observed in Wrong Program Order Problem: When non-temporal data is accessed by multiple read operations in one thread while another thread performs a cacheable write operation to the same address, the data stored may be observed in wrong program order (i.e. later load operations may read older data).

-Implication: Software that uses non-temporal data without proper serialization before accessing the non-temporal data may observe data in wrong program order.

-Workaround: Software that conforms to the Intel® 64 and IA-32 Architectures Software Developer's Manual, Volume 3A, section "Buffering of Write Combining Memory Locations" will operate correctly.
+Software that uses non-temporal data without proper serialization before accessing the Implication: non-temporal data may observe data in wrong program order.
+Software that conforms to the Intel® 64 and IA-32 Architectures Software Developer's Manual, Volume 3A, section "Buffering of Write Combining Memory Locations" will operate correctly.
+None identified.
+Workaround: